4:50 from Paddington: Television

-2005 anime adaptation

 The novel was adapted as a set of 4 episodes of the Japanese animated television series Agatha Christie's Great Detectives Poirot and Marple, airing in 2005.

-Le crime est notre affaire

 Le crime est notre affaire (released in the UK as Crime Is Our Business) is a French film directed by Pascal Thomas, released in 2008.
-It is named after the French title of Christie's short story collection Partners in Crime which features Tommy and Tuppence as the detective characters.
-Although the film similarly features Tommy and Tuppence rather than Miss Marple, the plot matches that of 4.50 from Paddington.
+It is named after the French title of Christie's short story collection Partners in Crime, which features Tommy and Tuppence as the detective characters.
+Although the film similarly features Tommy and Tuppence rather than Miss Marple, the plot matches that of 4:50 from Paddington.
 The film is a sequel to Thomas's 2004 film Mon petit doigt m'a dit...
 (By the Pricking of My Thumbs).
-Both are set in Savoy in the present day.